LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 # Basics of Conversion

 ## Folders
 Clockwork code and file structure is not too different from Lilia.
-In the schema, the plugins folder and schema folder stay in the same place.
+In the schema, the modules folder and schema folder stay in the same place.
 There are some minor differences in naming however:

 - The `schema/entities` folder should be moved outside out of the schema folder.
 - The `libraries` folder needs to be renamed to `libs` to load.